 The Gospel DNA is an excellent resource that is designed to get to the heart of the issues we struggle with in our day to day lives.
 The study points us to the fact that our behaviors are driven by unbelief and reminds us that more than behavior modification we need Gospel transformation.

 It is an 18 session study with each divided by an article followed and discussion questions.
-The following link contains the PDF version of both the leaders guide and the participants guide.
+This is a free resouce in PDF format.

 You Can Change